 Circular reality begins with an entirely different premise, that we’re on a wheel and that no matter where we go, there we are.
 We can challenge the status quo, criticize the strategy and call out where we’re falling short, yet we’re moving in a circle in which one step leads to another, and then to another, and eventually back to where we started.

 Sound like semantics?
 Perhaps so, but consider this reasoning.
 The linear approach is based on the notion that we’re never happy because we’re always on a road from one place to another, that we are delaying our happiness until we reach a certain destination.
-Circular reality accepts that fact that life is a wheel and that in order to be happy all we need to do is choose to enjoy the ride, since it is just that, a continuous motion of one experience after another.
+Circular reality accepts the fact that life is a wheel and that in order to be happy all we need to do is choose to enjoy the ride, since it is just that, a continuous motion of one experience after another.

 So we can chew out the director of operations for screwing up the shipping schedule, or ride the sales director for consistently missing projections, or fire the accounting firm for errors, or we can be in a state of total acceptance of where we are, every single piece of it, because we choose our life, our industry, our partners, our hobbies, our areas of specialty and even our talents.
 Yes our talents too, because we naturally become talented at the things we throw ourselves into with joy and passion.